The Problem with Twins

 Proficient means you have practiced engine out scenarios enough to be able quickly recognize the problem, and promptly respond correctly.
 It also means not just proficient in one’s initial checkout, but that you practice on a reasonably regular basis.
 That’s how you stay proficient.

 Still, for a successful outcome, one must retract the landing gear, feather the propeller on the failed engine, shut it down, while simultaneously applying the correct rudder and bank, and be determined to not allow the airplane speed to fall below “Blue Line” – optimum engine out climb speed.
-The stall-spin happens when the pilot is busy with these tasks and that high work load distracts just enough to allow the airplane to get slow enough for one wing to stall – the side with the failed engine (for conventional twins).
+The stall-spin happens when the pilot is busy with these tasks and that high work load distracts just enough to allow the airplane to get slow enough for one wing to stall (or the rudder loses effectiveness) – the side with the failed engine (for conventional twins).
 With the power differential, a spin or a rollover is inevitable.
 And fatal.

 So proficient.
 Practiced.
 Acting correctly.
 You will be just fine.